sammcj/neural-graf/project-research.md

 *   **Language Support:** The system needs to model constructs from various languages (Go, Java, C/C++, Python, JS/TS, Swift, etc.) in a consistent way.
 The schema should be language-agnostic, relying on properties like `language`.
 *   **Granularity:** Finding the right level of detail (e.g., Module, Component, Service, Class, Function) is crucial.
 Starting with Function-level seems appropriate, potentially adding `Application` later.
 Method-level might be too granular initially.
     *   **Handling Unknowns/Uncertainty:** The graph must represent incomplete knowledge.
 This can be achieved through:
-    *   `confidence` property on relationships.
+        *   `confidence` property on relationships/nodes.
         *   `status` property on nodes (e.g., 'stub', 'partially_analysed').
         *   `source` property indicating how information was derived ('manual', 'static-analysis', 'agent-inference').
+        *   **Future Consideration:** Develop strategies for resolving conflicting property values when data comes from multiple sources with varying reliability (e.g., based on source precedence or confidence scores).
 *   **Metadata for Specific Use Cases:** Supporting tags (e.g., `refactor-candidate`, `legacy-code`, `technical-debt`) is important for tasks like software rewrites.
 *   **Discovery Mechanisms:** Agents need ways to populate the graph.
 This involves:
     *   Using standard agent tools (`read_file`, `search_files`, `execute_command`).